Radiculitis (inflammation of the root of one of the spinal nerves). Inflammation of the nerve roots or radiculitis, how to do it correctly

 Causes and symptoms

 What causes the lumbar spine to suffer more often?
-The source of the appearance of pathology can be:
+The source of pathology can be:

-• The mentioned department is formed with the help of large vertebrae with rather wide openings that pass through.
-When the shock-absorbing function is broken, they are easily pinched.
+• The mentioned section is formed with the help of large vertebrae with rather wide openings that allow passage.
+When the shock-absorbing function is impaired, they are easily pinched.

-The functionality of the muscles may be impaired if osteochondrosis of the lower back is not treated for a long time.
-This atrophies the muscles, as a result of which it becomes impossible to engage in physical work, since the muscles are significantly weakened.
+Muscle functionality may be impaired if lumbar osteochondrosis is not treated for a long time.
+This atrophies the muscles, as a result of which it becomes impossible to engage in physical work, as the muscles weaken significantly.

-When the nerves are pinched, the symptoms of the disease will begin to appear in the near future.
-One of the common symptoms is pain of a shooting character, which manifests itself unexpectedly after heavy physical exertion or injury.
-Pain often accompanies a decrease in sensitivity.
-This is observed in the place where the nerve is restrained.
+When nerves are pinched, symptoms of the disease will begin to appear soon.
+One of the common symptoms is shooting pain, which manifests itself unexpectedly after heavy physical exertion or injury.
+Pain syndrome often accompanies decreased sensitivity.
+This is observed in the place where the nerve is pinched.

-As practice shows, the radicular syndrome is predominantly “double” (at the same time, sensitivity and the level of irritation decrease).
+As practice shows, the radicular syndrome is predominantly “double” (sensitivity and level of irritation decrease at the same time).

-• Pain sensations.
-They are intense, aching in the area of compression, which spread to the limbs, in rare cases, to the organs;
+• Painful sensations.
+They are intense, aching in the area of compression, which spread to the limbs, in rare cases to organs;

 • Reduced sensitivity.
 May manifest as paresthesia (goosebumps, coolness on the skin);